 Reg FD prohibits selective disclosure of material, nonpublic information by public companies (or by its senior officials or specified other employees) to securities market professionals and shareholders reasonably likely to trade on the information.
 If a public company does make a disclosure of that kind, the company is required under Reg FD to disclose the information to the public.
 Information is considered “material” if there is “a substantial likelihood that a reasonable investor would consider the information important in making an investment decision or if the information would significantly alter the total mix of available information.”
 And that’s where the thorny part comes in.
-The test for materiality is a subjective one, based on the facts and circumstances.
-But judgments about materiality of disclosures are often complicated and muddy and frequently made in real time.
+Judgments about materiality of disclosures are often complicated and muddy and frequently made in real time.

 To be sure, as stated in SEC v.
 Bausch & Lomb, Inc., the “SEC, of course, does not maintain that the securities laws prohibit all disclosures of internal corporate information.
 The Commission itself has recognized that corporate management may reveal to securities analysts or other inquirers non-public information that merely fills ‘interstices in analysis.’”
 Similarly, the Second Circuit has recognized that the “corporate officer dealing with financial analysts inevitably finds himself in a precarious position, which we have analogized to ‘a fencing match conducted on a tightrope.’ ….A skilled analyst with knowledge of the company and the industry may piece seemingly inconsequential data together with public information into a mosaic which reveals material non-public information.
 (Elkind v.
 Liggett & Myers, Inc.)